Ampny/Ampny.github.io/content/projects/titan-radar.md

 title: "Exploring Saturn's Moon Titan With RADAR Flybys"
 date: 2024-04-26
 images:
-  - img/titanlake.jpg
+  - img/titan/saturn.webp
-  - sylph.png
+  - img/titan/dunes-cropped.jpeg
-description: "I determined the composition of plains on Titan's surface using RADAR data collected by the Cassini satellite orbiting Saturn."
+description: "Plains terrain cover most of the surface on Saturn's moon Titan, but we have a poor understanding of what they are made and how they are formed.
+Here, I made a robust estimate of the surface composition of Titan's plains using RADAR processing techniques with data collected by the Cassini satellite."
 ---

 Sample text from some writing when I started this project: